 Most RAG systems break documents into chunks before indexing them: typically 500 to 1,500 words per chunk.
 Each chunk becomes a separate retrieval unit.
 This is why article length matters: a 4,000-word article covering five features will be chunked into several units, each of which may retrieve for different queries.
 When the chunks contain mixed content from different workflows, the retrieved chunk is only partially relevant to the customer's question.

+Segmented data chunking involves breaking long documents into smaller, thematic, and searchable chunks to ensure precise answers.
 The practical implication is that short, focused articles chunk predictably and retrieve precisely.
 A 600-word article covering exactly one task produces one or two chunks, both fully relevant to queries about that task.
 Splitting multi-topic articles into task-level articles is not just an organizational preference: it is a chunking optimization that directly improves retrieval accuracy.

 Metadata and indexing